dssalaza/weather-shopper/README.md

 6. After selecting the proper moisturizers user checks that cart contains 2 items
 7. User clicks on _cart_ button
 8. User lands in checkout page and check that current url contains /cart
-9. User checks that item title, unit price and total price are correct.
-10. User clicks on _Pay with Card_ button
+9. User clicks on _Pay with Card_ button
-11. User fills the credit card details (email: test@test.com cc: 5555555555554444, cvc: 111, date: 12/2030 or any future date, zip; 1111)
+10. User fills the credit card details
-12. User lands in confirmation page and check that current url contains /confirmation
+11. User lands in confirmation page and check that current url contains /confirmation
-13. User checks that there is a "PAYMENT SUCCESS" header and "Your payment was successful.
+12. User checks that there is a "PAYMENT SUCCESS" header and "Your payment was successful.
 You should receive a follow-up call from our sales team." subheader.